 Level of risk: Low to medium

 Investment in our With-Profit Fund offers the potential for returns that are higher than those received from a bank or building society average savings account.
-You should be prepared to invest for the medium to long term (at least 5 to 10 years).

 There is a little more risk involved, though.
 Whilst you can potentially benefit from higher returns, there's a risk that the value of any investment you make could go down rather than up, and you may not get back the amount you invested.
 It’s also worth bearing in mind that savings accounts come with a smaller risk of losing your money than with-profits investments, any interest you earn is guaranteed, and it’s easier to access your money through them.

 Most people invest in with-profits funds because they want:

 With-profits is a type of investment in which the returns earned by the fund are shared out through a system of bonuses using a process called ‘smoothing’.
 We will first explain how bonuses work, and then describe where smoothing fits into this.

 How bonuses work

 If you put some money in our With-Profit Fund, your investment will grow when bonuses are added to it.

 The amount of bonus – and which one(s) you receive – depends on how well the With-Profit Fund has performed and which product you’ve invested through.
 Bonuses can go down as well as up and are not guaranteed to be paid.
 However, once bonuses have been added to your plan they cannot be taken away.

 With-profits investments are designed to grow steadily in value from year to year, rather than being subject to the significant ups and downs of the stock market.
 That’s because we use a process called ‘smoothing’.

 We ‘smooth’ fluctuations in the value of your investment by holding back some of the returns in good investment years.
 We then use that money to help pay bonuses in years when the performance hasn’t been as good.
 Equally, losses made in poor investment years may lead to lower bonuses in good years.The downsides